rfsilva1/covid19timeseries/README.md

 To cite this repository: XXX (reference of the paper)

 ## To Do (further research, out of the scope of this paper):
+- substitute the hardcoded values on the ensembles notebook
 - optimize code for deployment in production (there are several parts of the code that can be improved)
 - deploy code for daily evaluation
 - incorporate new variables (socioeconomic, population density, etc) and more recent data